Journal of Abnormal Psychology

 The Journal of Abnormal Psychology (formerly Journal of Abnormal Psychology and Social Psychology and Journal of Abnormal and Social Psychology) is a peer-reviewed academic journal published by the American Psychological Association (APA).
 The journal has been in publication for over 110 years, and it is considered to be a "preeminent outlet for research in psychopathology".
-Beginning in 2022, the journal will be known as the Journal of Psychopathology and Clinical Science.
+Beginning in 2022, the journal became known as the Journal of Psychopathology and Clinical Science.

 The Journal of Abnormal Psychology addresses the following major areas of focus: